pot odds in poker step-by-step

 • You have 6 outs to make a pair (~12% chance), which not only may be the best hand, but also allows you to call a bet on the turn should your opponent make one.

-• You have 6 outs to turn a straight draw (~12% chance). which allows you call a bet on the turn should your opponent make one.
+• You have 6 outs to turn a straight draw (~12% chance). which allows you to call a bet on the turn should your opponent make one.

 To add to all of this, your opponent will not always bet on the turn when you miss one of your outs, which means sometimes you will get to see a free river card and an additional 18% chance of hitting your flush.